bradymholt/geekytidbits.com/_posts/2016/2016-07-23-development-tools-i-use.md

 ## Database
 - [Navicat](https://www.navicat.com) - I use Navicat for PostgreSQL and SQLite management.
-- [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) - Great tool for super quick access to al SQLite database.
+- [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) - Great tool for super quick access to a SQLite database.
 It has very minimal features but is handy for trival things.

 ## Misc Tools
 - [LICEcap](http://www.cockos.com/licecap/) - Record screen video as an animated GIF.
 This is super handy when I want to record my screen and post an animated GIF in a GitHub PR / Issue for others to easily see.
 I prefer the simplicity of this tool rather than using something heavier like Jing or CloudApp.